fog-machine/tunnel-server/README.md

 Tunnel servers are meant to be used in a fleet and coordinated by a separate management service.
 As a result, the API is really simple.

 There is an authentication system, but no fine grained permissions systems.
 If you have the auth key you have admin level access.
-You're key is generated on install and saved to `~/api-key/jwt.key`.
+You're key is generated with the install script and saved to `~/api-key/jwt.key`.
 To access the API sign an empty JWT with that key and attach it to the `x-access-token` header.

 The API endpoints are: